I do a lot of couples therapy and there are nine words that are music to my ears.

 Add onto to that fact that there are some very common misconceptions about therapy itself.
 Then you’re likely never to darken the door of a couples therapist; you can wait far too long.

 The misconceptions that you hold onto can easily be hiding your fear of vulnerability… and entering therapy takes courage.

 Let’s talk about those misconceptions for a minute; they’re the stories you tell yourself about why couples therapy just isn’t for you or won’t help or is a waste of time.
 However, they also serve as a great way to avoid the fear of vulnerability that is part of the therapy process.
 That takes courage.

 So I’d like to debunk five common misconceptions.

 Misconception #1: Therapy involves giving up control.

 “Some stranger isn’t going to tell me what to do.”

 You tell yourself that therapy is like school, and that the therapist is the authority with all the answers and you, the ignorant student, are assigned tasks which you must perform.
 You’re handing over your life to a perfect stranger.
 I assure you if I used such authoritarian tactics I wouldn’t have any patients.

 What a good therapist does have is objectivity and experience.
-They act as a consultant would, seeing the problems you’re describing in the context of the hundreds of stories they’ve heard.
+They can act as a consultant, seeing problems you’re describing in the context of the hundreds of others stories.
 They may connect present-day issues with your past, or notice behavior or communication patterns that are harder for you to see.
 It’s the same as a coach watching your golf swing, or a chef tasting food you’ve prepared.